 Ingredients

-If you prefer a less sweet taste and plan to consume your jars quickly, you can slightly reduce the amount of sugar, but don't be too radical.
-Keep in mind that elderberry has a very tangy flavour.
-The fruit taste will then be more pronounced and the jam more fluid.
+If you prefer a less sweet taste and plan to consume your jars quickly, you can slightly reduce the amount of sugar, but don’t be too drastic.
+Keep in mind that elderberries have a very tangy flavour.
+The fruit’s taste will then be more pronounced, and the jam will be runnier.

-Although the recipe seems easy, preparing the berries needed for it is quite long and tedious.
+While the recipe seems simple, preparing the berries required for it is quite time-consuming and tedious.

 Preparation